qir-alliance/qir-spec/specification/legacy/README.md

 # Legacy

-This section contains the older QIR specification that defines a full set of potential runtime support (often refferred to as the old "full" QIR spec).
+This section contains the older QIR specification that defines a full set of potential runtime support (often referred to as the old "full" QIR spec or QIR v0.1).
 Concepts from this runtime are used in some front-end and simulation environments, but are not broadly supported or included as part of the agreed upon QIR Profiles.
 This spec is preserved here for reference and posterity in git.
 The folder may be removed in subsequent updates to the specification.

 ## Index